WANT TO SELL YOUR SCRIPT? (If Yes, Managers Many Times are Better than Agents. The Top 10 (Part 1: #1-10)

 And, lo-and-behold, while working with a Literary Manager, who you hustle, or a Power Attorney, who you hire, you might even discover that an agent is not needed.

 Permit me: An Agent, if he/she has the ability to get a phone call answered, can set “pitch meetings” and negotiate deals, charge no fees, do not bill for expenses and, by law, only receive a 10% commission…from the monies they get you.

 (“To Sell your script you need an Agent.
 To get an Agent you need a Manager or an Attorney.
-Plus, a Manager might even be better to have than an Agent for they can Produce your project.”)
+Plus, a Manager might even be better for they can actually Produce your project.”)